Avoiding Caregiver Guilt

 Family caregivers should continue to seek support even as friend or family member adjusts to their new lifestyle in the assisted living community.
 Caregiver support groups allow for a chance to connect with others, share common experiences, and talk through any feelings of guilt.
 Often, life-long friendship are formed in these groups, as sharing a common struggle creates bonds with others that feel as close as family.

-Caregiver Support from Concordia Life Care Community
+Caregiver Support from Concordia Life Plan Community

 Every second and fourth Tuesday of the month, join Concordia for our Caregivers Support Meeting hosted by our caregiving expert, Mel Roberts.
 This event is open to the public, and offers caregiver resources and support to those who need it most.
 Please call (405) 720-7200 to RSVP or fill out our form today.